 - Verification - a determination that the specified product meets the requirements

-- Review and Reporting - an evaluation of the program annually to identify and overcome obstacles to purchasing recycled products and to report on the purchases
+- Review and Reporting - an evaluation of the program annually to identify and overcome obstacles to purchasing recycled products and to report the requirement is specified in contracts.

 The benefits of purchasing products are:

 - Conserve energy - less energy is required when manufacturing with recycled content